dmitmel/crosscode.info/docs/where-are-crosscode-files-located.md

 Why are you asking me where you installed the game?
 You would probably know that better than myself.
 However, here's a quick way to locate the installation folder in case you are using Steam:

-1. Find CrossCode in your game library.
+1. Find CrossCode in your game library
-2. Right-click it, in the context menu press `Properties...`.
+2. Right-click it, in the context menu press `Properties...`

    ![steam-crosscode-properties.png](media/steam-crosscode-properties.png)

-3. In the new window select the `LOCAL FILES` tab.
+3. In the new window select the `LOCAL FILES` tab
 4. You'll be presented with the following menu:

    ![steam-browse-local-files.png](media/steam-browse-local-files.png)

-   Click the `BROWSE LOCAL FILES...` button and you'll be taken to the installation folder.
+   Click the `BROWSE LOCAL FILES...` button and you'll be taken to the installation folder

 The common paths where Steam installs CrossCode are: